-Lord Kelvin might think that Kant philosophy (Critique of Pure Reason [53]) is not good metaphysics.
+Lord Kelvin might think that Kant philosophy (Critique of Pure Reason [62]) is not good metaphysics.
 However, I consider that a priori synthetic judgment (i.e., axiom which cannot be examined by experiment) corresponds to [Axiom 1 and Axiom 2].
-That is,

-$$\begin{array}{c|c} \text{a priori synthetic judgment} & \longleftrightarrow \\ \text{(Kant philosophy)} & \text{(correspondence)} & \hline \\ & \text{(quantum language)} \\ \end{array}$$

-See ref.
-[31]:S. Ishikawa, Quantum Mechanics and the Philosophy of Language: Reconsideration of traditional philosophies, Journal of quantum information science, Vol. 2(1), pp.2-9, 2012

-1.2.3 The linguistic interpretation

-1.2 The outline of quantum language

-Axioms 1 and 2 are all of quantum language.
-Therefore,

-(#) after learning Axioms 1 and 2 by rote, we need to brush up our skills to use them through trial and error.

-Here, let us recall a wise saying

-• Experience is the best teacher, or custom makes all things

-and our experience

-• A manual helps us to master the rules quickly.
+That is, See ref.
+[32]:S. Ishikawa, Quantum Mechanics and the Philosophy of Language: Reconsideration of traditional philosophies, Journal of quantum information science, Vol. 2(1), pp.2-9, 2012 1.2.3 The linguistic interpretation Axioms 1 and 2 are all of quantum language.
+Therefore, (#) after learning Axioms 1 and 2 by rote, we need to brush up our skills to use them through trial and error.
+Here, let us recall a wise saying • Experience is the best teacher, or custom makes all things and our experience • A manual helps us to master the rules quickly.

-Thus, we understand

-to master the linguistic interpretation of quantum mechanics

-= to make practice with a manual to use Axioms 1 and 2

-Although the linguistic interpretation (= the linguistic Copenhagen interpretation) is composed of many statements, the simplest and best representation may be as follows.

-(E):The linguistic interpretation ) (This will be explained in §3.1)

-Only one measurement is permitted.
+Thus, we understand to master the linguistic interpretation of quantum mechanics = to make practice with a manual to use Axioms 1 and 2 Although the linguistic interpretation (= the linguistic Copenhagen interpretation) is composed of many statements, the simplest and best representation may be as follows.
+(E):The linguistic Copenhagen interpretation) (This will be explained in $\S 3.1$) Only one measurement is permitted.

-We can also choose apparently opposite viewpoints concerning the linguistic interpretation, though they look a bit too extreme.

-- (E1) Through trial and error, we can do well without the linguistic interpretation. - (E2) All that are written in this note are a part of the linguistic interpretation.
+We can also choose apparently opposite viewpoints concerning the linguistic interpretation, though they look a bit too extreme. - (E_1) Through trial and error, we can do well without the linguistic interpretation. - (E2) All that are written in this note are a part of the linguistic interpretation.
 They are viewpoints obtained from the opposite standpoints.
-In this sense, there is a reason to regard this lecture note as something like a cookbook.

-- ♠Note 1.5.
-Kolmogorov's probability theory (cf. [54]) starts from the following spell: - ( $\sharp$ ) Let $(X, \mathcal{F}, P)$ be a probability space.
-Then, the probability that a event $\Xi (\in \mathcal{F})$ happens is given by $P(\Xi)$

-And, through trial and error, Kolmogorov found his extension theorem, which says that

-(#) Only one probability space is permitted.
+In this sense, there is a reason to regard this lecture note as something like a cookbook. ♠Note 1.5.
+Kolmogorov's probability theory (cf. [63]) starts from the following spell: (\sharp) Let (X, \mathcal{F}, P) be a probability space.
+Then, the probability that a event $\Xi(\in \mathcal{F})$ happens is given by $P(\Xi)$ And, through trial and error, Kolmogorov found his extension theorem, which says that (#) Only one probability space is permitted.

 This surely corresponds to the linguistic interpretation "Only one measurement is permitted."
-That is,

-In this sense, we want to assert that

-(#) Kolmogorov is one of the main discoverers of the linguistic interpretation.
+That is, In this sense, we want to assert that (#) Kolmogorov is one of the main discoverers of the linguistic interpretation.
 Therefore, we are optimistic to believe that the linguistic interpretation "Only one measurement is permitted" can be, after trial and error, acquired if we start from Axioms 1 and 2.
-That is, we consider, as mentioned in $(H_1)$ , that we can theoretically do well without the linguistic interpretation.
+That is, we consider, as mentioned in (H_1) , that we can theoretically do well without the linguistic interpretation.
+1.2.4 Summary Summing up the above arguments, we see:

-1.2.4 Summary

-Summing up the above arguments, we see: